microsoft/WhatTheHack/020-LinuxFundamentals/Student/Challenge-12.md

 ## Description

-In this challenge we will setting up a webserver and deploy a simple php application into it.
+In this challenge we will be setting up a webserver and deploy a simple PHP application into it.
 As a plus, you can add SSL to ensure security requirements.

 - Download the sample application [from here](./resources/simple-php-app.tar.gz) to your home directory
 - Extract the content of simple-php-app.tar.gz on our home directory